 - higher number in a pdb-file name is preferable, i.e. 9lyz is better than 3lyz.
-(I would not die for this principle, though). - identical chains have alphabetical preferences (e.g. 9lyz_a is better than 9lyz_b).
+(I would not die for this principle, though). - identical chains are chosed alphabetically (e.g. 9lyz\a is better than 9lyz\b).

 Suboption delete tells the program to delete from ICM-shell all the sequences which were found redundant by the unique option.